Welcome the Programmer's Manual of the ALib C++ Class Library!

 There is little to say here, so we note just some bullet points:

+) a module is given at the end of chapter 2.4 Including/Importing ALib Modules.
 The C++ language standard does not suggest naming rules.
 This is different to, for example, with the JAVA

 language.
 While some people could say, that the C++ standard library naming scheme suggests such rules, others say that it is especially valuable, that code outside namespace std